-Policy 4-4344: Maintain East Main Street primarily as a residential corridor but continue to expand and improve the cultural facilities along the corridor.
+Policy 4-46: Maintain East Main Street primarily as a residential corridor, but continue to expand and improve the cultural facilities along the corridor.

-- The primary use along the corridor should continue to be residential, but on a case-by-case basis (i.e., by variance), continue to allow residential-to-office conversions (i.e. for doctors, dentists, accountants, etc.), provided that the converted buildings and properties maintain their residential appearance and compatibility. - The Shrub Oak hamlet business center also has the largest concentration of cultural attractions of any of the hamlet business centers the Hart Library, the Methodist Church and cemetery, Lakeland High School, the Elizabeth Anne Seton Church and School, the Lakeland Administration Building, the Veteran's Memorial and the 9-11 Memorial.
+- The primary use along the corridor should continue to be residential, but on a case-bycase basis (i.e., by variance), continue to allow residential-to-office conversions (i.e. for doctors, dentists, accountants, etc.), provided that the converted buildings and properties maintain their residential appearance and compatibility. - The Shrub Oak hamlet business center also has the largest concentration of cultural attractions of any of the hamlet business centers the Hart Library, the Methodist Church and cemetery, Lakeland High School, the Elizabeth Anne Seton Church and School, the Lakeland Administration Building, and the 9-11 Memorial.
 These lend great character to the hamlet. - Allow the Library to be expanded on its current and adjoining sites.
-Ensure than any future addition is architecturally compatible with historic structures. - Seek to establish a shared parking agreement with Lakeland Administration next door (i.e., use as spill-over lot during library events.) - If the Lakeland School District ever contemplates a move from its current location, seek to purchase the site for a possible library expansion and/or the creation of a community center a northern version of the YCCC.
-Preserve the existing ball fields on the Administration Building property, even if the main use of the property changes.
+Ensure than any future addition is architecturally compatible with historic structures. - Seek to establish a shared parking agreement with Lakeland Administration next door (i.e., use as spill-over lot during library events.)